awsdocs/aws-doc-sdk-examples/php/example_code/workdocs/README.md

-# CloudTrail code examples for the SDK for Kotlin
+# Amazon WorkDocs code examples for the SDK for PHP

 ## Overview

-Shows how to use the AWS SDK for Kotlin to work with AWS CloudTrail.
+Shows how to use the AWS SDK for PHP to work with Amazon WorkDocs.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_CloudTrail _
+_Amazon WorkDocs _

 ## ⚠ Important